UPGON/cenfind/README.md

 ## Routines

+In order to score datasets for centrioles:

 1. Group all the raw OME.TIFF files into one folder called `raw`.
 This helps keep the structure of the processed images clean.
 2. Run `squash` with the argument of the path to the project folder and the suffix of the raw files.
 After running the `squash`, a folder called `projections` is created and contains the 4-d tiff files.
+3. Run train-test.py to create the fields of view list

 ```shell
 squash path/to/ds .ome.tif